zwbetz-gh/zwbetz/content/blog/wait-for-an-element-to-be-enabled-in-nightwatchjs/index.md

 ---
-title: "Wait for an element to be enabled in NightwatchJS"
+title: "Wait for an Element to Be Enabled in NightwatchJS"
 date: 2020-07-16T13:31:21-05:00
 toc: false
 ---